avif vs webp

 Image credit: Google Developers

-WebP makes a strong case for true-color, photographic images, since it’s able to display a higher number of pixels.
-Plus, this format delivers super fast loading times, as WebP files are 26% smaller than PNG files and up to 34% smaller than JPEG files [1].
+It makes a strong use case for true-color, photographic images, since it’s able to display a higher number of pixels.
+Plus, it delivers super fast loading times, as WebP files are 26% smaller than PNG files and up to 34% smaller than JPEG files [1].

 On the other hand, AVIF, derived from the AVI video codec, is a great choice for lossy compression.
 Lossy compression is when unnecessary data is removed from the file, usually without a noticeable drop in quality.